lmccart/itp-critical-apis/README.md

 ### Projects

-There will be three projects during the class.
-The first two will have more specific guidelines, and the final project will be open.
-For the first two projects, you may actually implement something, or you may present a conceptual mock-up of an idea.
-The final project must be something you actually create, not just a concept.
-It may expand on one of the earlier projects.
+The class will be based around a semester long final project, with a final project proposal in week 5.
+The final project should be a creative project that is inspired by the concepts we've covered this semester.
+You should feel free to think non-traditionally, final projects can take any form.
+You may work together.

 The technical workshops in the class will use JavaScript.
 You are welcome to use any language or tool for your work.